dlbewley/dlbewley.github.io/_posts/2015-06-28-Testing-Openshift-Origin-V3-with-Ansible-and-Vagrant-on-OS-X.md

 master                    running (virtualbox)
 {% endhighlight %}

-They can be accessed over ssh I can ssh to them using their short vagrant names like this
+They can be accessed over ssh using their short vagrant names like this:

 {% highlight bash %}
 vagrant ssh master